genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

 3. Run `terraform apply` to apply the infrastructure.

 ### Test
-Get the VM piblic IP address and enter in the address bar of the browser `http://<IP_ADDRESS>` If the NGINX home page is not popping up, check the iinternal firewall
+Get the VM public IP address and enter it in the address bar of the browser as `http://<IP_ADDRESS>` If the NGINX home page is not showing, check the iinternal firewall

 `firewall-cmd --state`

+If it's running, ensure HTTP (port 80) is allowed.
+If not, add it:

 `firewall-cmd --zone=public --add-service=http --permanent`

 `firewall-cmd --reload`

-Now it should all work
+Now it should all work.

-If it's running, ensure HTTP (port 80) is allowed:

 4. Clean up once you are done - `terraform destroy`